UK extends deadline to remove Huawei equipment from 5G network core | Technology

 - United Kingdom

-The government said the deadline to remove all Huawei gear from Britain's 5G networks remained unchanged.
+The government said the deadline to remove all Huawei gear from Britain's 5G networks by the end of 2027 remained unchanged.
+It also extended a requirement to limit Huawei to 35% of the full fibre access network by three months to Oct.
+31, 2023.

+Britain decided to ban Huawei and other vendors it deemed a high security risk from its 5G networks in 2020 following pressure from the United States.
+The ban, which was enshrined in law last year, required operators such as BT, Vodafone and Hutchison , to switch to alternative suppliers and eventually remove Huawei equipment already installed in their networks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)